Evolution of cognition: Social living

 Social living is thought to have co-evolved with higher cognitive processes.
 It is hypothesized that higher cognitive function evolved to mitigate the negative effects of living in social groups.
-For example, the ability to recognize individual groups members could solve the problem of cheating behavior.
+For example, the ability to recognize individual group members could solve the problem of cheating behavior.
 If individuals within the group can keep track of the cheaters, then they can punish or exclude them from the group.
 There is also a positive correlation between relative brain size and aspects of sociality in some species There are many benefits to living in social groups such as division of labor and protection, but in order to reap these benefits the animals tend to possess high levels of cognition.

 Sex, mating, and relationships

 Many animals have complex mating rituals require higher levels of cognition to evaluate.
 Birds are well known for their intense mating displays including swan dances that can last hours or even days.
 There has also been studies on sexual selection and evolution of cognition in seed beetles.
 It shows that "cognitive ability did show sex-specificity: strong sexual selection improved cognitive ability for males but not females."

 Higher levels of cognition may have evolved to facilitate the formation of longer lasting relationships.
 Animals that form pair bonds and share parental responsibilities produce offspring that are more likely to survive and reproduce, which increases the fitness of these individuals.
 The cognitive requirements for this type of mating include the ability the differentiate individuals from their group and resolve social conflicts.